MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 |     [StandbyTimeoutOnBattery](/windows/client-management/mdm/policy-csp-power#power-standbytimeoutonbattery)                  |     Example value to use in   Windows Configuration Designer, i.e.,   `<enabled/><data   id="EnterDCStandbyTimeOut" value="100"/>`          |
 |     [StandbyTimeoutPluggedIn](/windows/client-management/mdm/policy-csp-power#power-standbytimeoutpluggedin)                  |     Example value to use in   Windows Configuration Designer, i.e.,  `<enabled/><data   id="EnterACStandbyTimeOut" value="100"/>`           |

-These two new polices for DisplayOffTimeoutOnBattery and DisplayOffTimeoutPluggedIn are being added to our [Common Device Restrictions](hololens-common-device-restrictions.md).
+These two new policies for DisplayOffTimeoutOnBattery and DisplayOffTimeoutPluggedIn are being added to our [Common Device Restrictions](hololens-common-device-restrictions.md).

 > [!NOTE]
 > For consistent experience on HoloLens 2, please ensure that values for both DisplayOffTimeoutOnBattery and StandbyTimeoutOnBattery are set as same value.
 Same applies to DisplayOffTimeoutPluggedIn and StandbyTimeoutPluggedIn.
 Refer to [Display, sleep, and hibernate idle timers](/windows-hardware/design/device-experiences/display--sleep--and-hibernate-idle-timers) for more details about modern standby.